Ashishvatsav/Twitter_Prototype/README.md

 # Twitter_Prototype
-This is a Prototype of Twitter website using C++ where we can create account and login into our account to view posts and create posts.
-Using this we can create mulitple accounts for lots of users, only different user names are accepted, users sign up with same name will be rejected,User cannot upload videos or image formats but can tweet anything.
+This is a Prototype of a Twitter website using C++ where we can create an account and log into our account to view posts and create posts. 📝
+Using this we can create multiple accounts for lots of users, only different user names are accepted. ✅ users signing up with the same name will be rejected. ❌ Users cannot upload videos or image formats but can tweet anything. ✒️